monirz/conget/README.md

 # Conget
-Conget is a CLI tool, which downloads file data concurrently by splitting the data into several chunks and fetch it asynchronously.
+Conget is a CLI application, which downloads file data concurrently by splitting the data into several chunks and fetch those asynchronously.

 ## Install & Build

-Conget uses [Cobra](https://github.com/spf13/cobra) for handling .
+Conget uses [Cobra](https://github.com/spf13/cobra) for handling command line interaction.
 Get the dependency with `go mod`

-###Build with Makefile
+### Build with Makefile

 To compile and build the binary file, run this command. it will build the binary in bin/ directory with the name conget.